PandoraMission/pandora-ref/.github/PULL_REQUEST_TEMPLATE/reference_product.md

 - [ ] Verified headers, extensions, and metadata are consistent (if not state why in summary)
 - [ ] Verified new file(s) has new version number
 - [ ] Verified filenames follow convention
+- [ ] Verified new files do not greatly increase file size (discuss below if they do increase file size.)
 - [ ] Verified `pyproject.toml` version incremented correctly
 - [ ] Verified CHANGELOG updated